 Meet the Expert

 Kelsey Patel is a certified reiki master, motivational speaker, and meditation teacher specializing in the Emotional Freedom Technique (EFT).

-Patel says that it's equally important to consider the energy of your room and the items in it.
-A certified reiki practitioner, she explains that everything has a "life energy" flowing through it and that the items we surround ourselves with can have a very real impact on our emotional and spiritual well-being.
+Patel says that it's equally important to consider the positive energy of your room and the items in it.
+A certified Reiki practitioner, she explains that everything has a "life energy" flowing through it and that the items we surround ourselves with can have a very real impact on our emotional and spiritual well-being.

 It's not such a stretch.
 Patel's approach to decorating explains why cluttered homes make us feel stressed or why you might struggle to relax in a bedroom that's bursting with brightly patterned accessories and busy artwork.
 Take note: These seven items are ruining the energy in your bedroom.
 Here's how to fix it.

-Bright Bed Linen
+Bright Bed Linens

 "If you wake up and see chaos, you may not realize it, but the energy of that chaos can imprint clutter and disorganization into the mind," Patel tells MyDomaine.
 It's not just a hunch—science suggests this has serious merit.
-A UCLA study found that women who live in a cluttered environment are likely to have high levels of cortisol, a stress-related hormone.
+A study found that women who live in a cluttered environment are likely to have high levels of cortisol, a stress-related hormone.

 If you're a naturally messy person, pay attention to storage.
 Open shelves or clothes racks that put items on display instantly make a room look cluttered.
 "When your closet is more organized and has space for you to see things and easily get to your items, it makes your mind feel more at ease," says Patel.
 "It's subtle, but it makes a very big difference."